Daniel15/Website/README.md

  - Browsing monthly archives
  - Writing comments (now handled with Disqus)
  - Writing new posts
-   - Posting new posts to Facebook and Twitter
+   - Posting new posts to Facebook, Twitter and also instagram

 As it's just for my personal use, I haven't put too much work into polishing the blog administration section.